ER Safe Narcotic Prescribing Practices

 If you suffer from pain as well as medication dependence, we will always act on your behalf to protect your health.
 We are here for you 24/7 to evaluate and treat you should you suffer a medical emergency.
 No matter your situation, you are always welcome here.

-We understand chronic pain is difficult, and sometimes the use of a narcotic drug to manage it can get out of hand.
+We understand chronic pain is difficult, and sometimes the use of an opioid to manage it can get out of hand.
 If you believe you need help with a substance use problem, reach out to one of these local resources:

 |El Camino Health's Addiction Services